John Wesley Berry: Political activity

 At the time, a Seattle Post-Intelligencer article alleged that the company selling the plant spent $50,000 ($1,300,000) to support the election in favor of the purchase, and made a deal with the City Council.
-Eventually, in the March 30 election, it was decided to purchase the plant; 3,200 out of 5,181 votes were in favor of the deal.
+Eventually, in the elections of March 30, it was decided to purchase the plant; 3,200 out of 5,181 votes were in favor of the deal.

 Berry ran for office again in 1894.
 Despite the landslide victory of the Republican party, his candidacy wasn't supported due to his connection with the city "swindles", such as the water plant purchase.
 However, he re-entered politics in 1904, running among the Republican candidates for the Seventh Council Ward.

 Other activities

 Berry studied Methodism, and was a member of Epworth Methodist Episcopal church in Tacoma.
 During the short period of his life in Marion, Illinois, he actively participated in religious work.
 He was also a member of two fraternal organizations: the Independent Order of Odd Fellows and the Foresters Friendly Society.